 In fact, kratom users have been referred to as “kratom eaters” for centuries in its native land.
-This is proof positive that kratom is meant for consumption, not for inhalation.
+This is proof positive that kratom is meant to be brewed, not inhaled.

 Although kratom should really not be smoked, it is often paired with marijuana.
-If users want to enjoy kratom but they also want to smoke on something, they can smoke weed and then eat some kratom or vice versa.
+If users want to enjoy kratom but they also want to smoke on something, they can smoke CBD hemp and then eat some kratom or vice versa.

-Some even suggest that sprinkling some kratom on cannabis can elicit a strong reaction, but the general consensus is that it is better to take kratom separately before smoking marijuana.
-It is also worth noting that those who have experimented with smoking kratom in their weed used enhanced strains.
+Some even suggest that sprinkling some kratom on hemp bud can elicit a strong reaction, but the general consensus is that it is better to burn kratom separately before smoking CBD hemp flower.
+It is also worth noting that those who have experimented with smoking kratom in their hemp joints used enhanced strains.

-Kratom and weed carry many of the same benefits including:
+Kratom and CBD hemp carry many of the same effects including:

-Lots of users have said that kratom and weed are extremely synergistic, working in tandem to alleviate chronic pain and induce a state of mental well-being.
+Lots of users have said that kratom and CBD hemp flower are extremely synergistic, working in tandem to induce a state of mental well-being.
 Naturally, this is very dependent on strains.
-Certain kratom strains are better for their analgesic and anxiolytic (anti-anxiety) properties just as certain strains of marijuana are better for inducing a sense of “chill” or mellowing effect.
+Certain kratom strains are better for their anxiolytic properties just as certain strains of CBD hemp flower are better for inducing a sense of “chill” or mellowing effect.

-Our research suggests that a white vein kratom would pair well with cheery effects of medical cannabis sativa.
-Alternately, an indica strain of marijuana would go well with the stress-relieving, calm-inducing Red Bali kratom.
+Our research suggests that a white vein kratom would pair well with the cheery aroma of sativa-dominant CBD hemp buds.
+Alternately, an indica strain of CBD hemp would go well with the restorative, calm-inducing Red Bali kratom.

-Some users have said that smoking a minor amount of weed with kratom helps to alleviate any adverse side effects of the kratom plant.
-On the other hand, some have reported “strange effects” from taking kratom in conjunction with weed.
+Some users have said that smoking a minor amount of hemp flower with kratom helps to alleviate any adverse side effects of the kratom plant.
+On the other hand, some have reported “strange effects” from taking kratom in conjunction with hemp.